kovaacs/PWABuilder/apps/blog/src/posts/pwa-inking/pwa-inking.md

 - **modern** using the latest web APIs to keep your web apps fast while handling and rendering user input: touch, pen, and mouse friendly!
 - **ready to go** wherever you want to use it in your web apps, right on your homepage or nested in another web component.
-- **customizable** through CSS shadow parts and you can set any configuration of the included tools you want to use.
+- **customizable** through CSS shadow parts, and you can set any configuration of the included tools you want to use.
 - **free to use and open-source** because why not!

 ## Getting Started